Aluminum Sacrificial Anodes for Marine and Offshore Cathodic Protection

 Installation Considerations for Aluminum Sacrificial Anodes

-| Installation Factor | Why It Matters |
+| Installation Factor | What to Review | Why It Matters |

-| Mounting Method | Weld-on, bolt-on, clamp-on, or bracket-mounted installation should match the structure and project drawing. |
+| Mounting Method | Weld-on, bolt-on, clamp-on or bracket-mounted layout | Ensures the anode matches the protected structure and installation drawing. |

-| Steel Insert Contact | Steel insert or mounting structure should support electrical connection between anode and protected structure. |
+| Steel Insert Contact | Insert position, contact area and electrical continuity | Supports current transfer between anode and protected steel. |

-| Anode Spacing | Spacing affects current distribution and protection coverage. |
+| Anode Spacing | Number, position and spacing of anodes | Affects current distribution and protection coverage. |

-| Coating Condition | Coating damage or coating breakdown affects current demand and anode consumption. |
+| Coating Condition | Coating damage, coating breakdown or bare steel exposure | Affects current demand and anode consumption. |

-| Water Chemistry | Salinity, temperature, and seawater / brackish water conditions affect material selection. |
+| Water Chemistry | Salinity, temperature, seawater or brackish water exposure | Influences material selection and anode performance. |

-| Mechanical Exposure | Wave, impact, debris, vessel movement, or handling conditions should be considered. |
+| Mechanical Exposure | Wave, impact, debris, vessel movement or handling risk | Helps avoid damage during operation or maintenance. |

-Quality Control for Aluminum Sacrificial Anodes
+Quality Control & Documentation for Aluminum Sacrificial Anodes

 1. Alloy & Material Review